-The aftermath of a brutal civil war, and regular flooding, make providing access to safe water and proper toilets especially challenging in Sierra Leone.
+The aftermath of a brutal civil war, and regular flooding, make providing access to clean water and decent toilets especially challenging in Sierra Leone.

-people in Sierra Leone don't have access to safe water.
+2.7 million people in Sierra Leone do not have clean water.

-Over 1,600 children die every year from diarrhoea caused by unsafe water and poor sanitation in Sierra Leone.
+Over 1,200 children under five die a year due to diarrhoeal diseases caused by poor water and sanitation in Sierra Leone.

 Sierra Leone emerged from a decade-long civil war in 2002 but the country still faces many challenges.
 Millions of people lack access to water and decent toilets.

 During the civil war between 1991 and 2002 Sierra Leone's infrastructure was seriously damaged.
 As a result, many water points and toilet facilities remain out of use.